Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

-Song \etal \cite{song2020denoising} propose an alternative non-Markovian noising process that has the same forward marginals as DDPM but allows using different samplers by changing the variance of the noise $\sigma_t$.
-Especially, by setting this noise to 0, which is a DDIM sampling process \cite{song2020denoising}, the sampling process becomes deterministic, enabling full inversion of the latent variables into the original images with significantly fewer steps \cite{song2020denoising, dhariwal2021diffusion}.
-Notably, the latest work \cite{dhariwal2021diffusion} has demonstrated even higher quality of image synthesis performance compared to variational autoencoders (VAEs) \cite{kingma2013auto}, flows \cite{rezende2015variational,dinh2016density}, auto-regressive models \cite{menick2018generating,van2016pixel} and generative adversarial networks (GANs) \cite{goodfellow2014generative,karras2019style}.
-To achieve image generation and editing conditioned on multimodal guidance, a conditional variant of diffusion model and inversion of pre-trained diffusion model are both extensively studied in the literature.
+Song \etal \cite{song2020denoising} propose an alternative non-Markovian noising process that has the same forward marginals as DDPM but allows using different samplers by changing the variance of the noise.
+Especially, by setting the noise to 0, which is a DDIM sampling process \cite{song2020denoising}, the sampling process becomes deterministic, enabling full inversion of the latent variables into the original images with significantly fewer steps \cite{song2020denoising, dhariwal2021diffusion}.
+Notably, the latest work \cite{dhariwal2021diffusion} has demonstrated even higher quality of image synthesis performance compared to variational autoencoders (VAEs) \cite{kingma2013auto}, flow models \cite{rezende2015variational,dinh2016density}, autoregressive models \cite{menick2018generating,van2016pixel} and (GANs) \cite{goodfellow2014generative,karras2019style}.
+To achieve image generation and editing conditioned on provided guidance, leveraging pre-trained models \cite{liu2021more} (by guidance function or fine-tuning) and training conditional models from scratch \cite{rombach2022high} are both extensively studied in the literature.
+A downside of guidance function method lies in the requirement of an additional guidance model which leads to a complicated training pipeline.
+Recently, Ho \etal \cite{ho2022classifier} achieve compelling results without a separately guidance model by using a form of guidance that interpolates between predictions from a diffusion model with and without labels.
+GLIDE \cite{nichol2021glide} compares CLIP-guided diffusion model and conditional diffusion model on text-to-image synthesis task, and concludes that training conditional diffusion model yields better generation performance.